 Back of the House Dispensers

-High volume dispensers use liquid coffee concentrate to help you meet the high demand of your banquet hall, convention center, stadium, or hotel by making between 30 and 145 gallons per hour of steaming hot coffee right at your fingertips.
+High-volume dispensers use liquid coffee concentrate to help you meet the high demand of your banquet hall, convention center, stadium, or hotel by making between 30 and 145 gallons per hour of steaming hot coffee right at your fingertips.
 They can hold up to three 1-gallon bag-in-box units.
 The refrigerated compartment helps maintain and extend the flavor of your concentrated coffee.

-These dispensers are made of stainless steel, making them durable and easy to clean.
+Coffee concentrate machines are made of stainless steel, making them durable and easy to clean.
 The refrigerated cabinet maintains temperatures between 41 and 65 degrees Fahrenheit.
 Most of them will need to be plumbed and wired professionally.
 They have an optional “auto-switching” function that will move to a full bag-in-box when the other is emptied.

 These units will deliver six ounces per second of hot coffee on demand.
 They also have hot water faucets that will enable you to serve cereals, soups, and other hot beverages like tea and cocoa.
 Three dispense buttons allow dispensing of up to three portion sizes.
 These units have an 18-gallon tank and are available with Scholle QC, 1910, or QCD-II connectors, depending on which type of concentrate you plan to use with it.

 These merchandising coffee concentrate machines are attractive and come in a narrow, tall profile or a shorter, stouter profile.
 The narrow units take up only 12 inches of counter space, while the shorter units may be necessary in certain areas where clearance is lower.
 They are available in styles that take refrigerated or ambient coffee formulas, but both options feature an insulated product cabinet.
 Both will accommodate one half gallon and one gallon bag-in-box containers, so you'll always have plenty of coffee at the ready.